TheRacingLion/Discord-SelfBot/README.md

   + `inConsole` (as a log to console)
   + `inNotificationChannel` (as a message sent to the notification channel)
   + `logBlockedUsers` (if you want users you blocked to be logged or not)
+  + `ignoredServers` (an array of server ID's you want the bot to ignore when searching for mentions)
+- `keywordNotificator` (if you want to have specific keywords notified)
+  + `inConsole` (as a log to console)
+  + `inNotificationChannel` (as a message sent to the notification channel)
+  + `logBlockedUsers` (if you want users you blocked to be logged or not)
+  + `caseInsensitive` (if you want the bot to search for the keywords while paying attention to the letter case or not)
+  + `ignoredServers` (an array of server ID's you want the bot to ignore when searching for keywords)
 - `eventNotificator` (if you want to have events like guild creations, or friend requests notified)
   + `inConsole` (as a log to console)
   + `inNotificationChannel` (as a message sent to the notification channel)